-The DfE have published advice and guidance on Mental Health and Behaviour in Schools as well as Promoting Children and Young People's emotional health (both links found in KCSIE)
+The DfE have published advice and guidance on Mental Health and Behaviour in Schools as well as Promoting Children and Young People's emotional health Mental health and behaviour in schools

-Children Missing from Education (CME);
+Children Missing from Education (CME):

-- any child failing to attend school regularly, or who has been absent without school's permission for a continuous period of 10 school days or more.
-The risks associated with children going missing in education is given more prominence in the latest KCSiE.
-The School, through either the Deputy Head, Pastoral (Senior School), or Director of Prep School has a responsibility to report any such children and families to the Local Authority Attendance and Exclusion Team Manager.
-The School's responsibility in this area also extends to: - o parents who choose to home educate their children; - o families who move away from the area; - o children who are medically unfit to attend school: - children who are permanently excluded - o children who are in custody for more than four months; - o children who 'run away' from home or go missing.
+- All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour'-based abuse or risk of forced marriage.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
+We must maintain awareness of any unauthorised absence and follow children missing from education procedures.
+Any child failing to attend school regularly, or who has been absent without school's permission for a continuous period of 10 school days or more.
+We, through either the Deputy Head, Pastoral (Senior School), or Director of Prep School have a responsibility to report any such children and families to the Local Authority Attendance and Exclusion Team Manager.
+The School's responsibility in this area also extends to: - parents who choose to home educate their children ; - families who move away from the area; - children who are medically unfit to attend school; - children who are permanently excluded - children who are in custody for more than four months; - children who 'run away' from home or go missing.

-Preventing Radicalisation is;
+Preventing Radicalisation

-• children who are at risk of radicalisation or being drawn into or supporting terrorism and forms of extremism.
+- is; - children who are at risk of radicalisation or being drawn into or supporting terrorism and forms of extremism.